myInterviewSDK/myinterview-sdk-android/README.md

 # MyInterview Android SDK
 Integrate video into your recruitment solution and enhance the decision making process for employers.

+## Supported version
+The SDK supports all Android versions starting from API 19 (KitKat).

 ## Installation
 Just put inside your application level build.gradle:
 ```